Ultramarine lorikeet: Threats

-The ultramarine lorikeet is greatly threatened by the predation from the black rat which has greatly decreased its population since its introduction to Nuku Hiva since 1915.
+The ultramarine lorikeet is greatly threatened by the predation from the black rat which has greatly decreased its population since its introduction to Nuku Hiva in 1915.
 All islands have been devastated by extremely high levels of grazing and fire.
 Most of the original dry forest has been reduced to grassland, and terrible damage has been caused to upland forests as well.
 Deforestation to make way for farms, logging, and tourism has also had large impact in the decline of its population.